yonatanady/Assignment-3-R/README.md

 1. Make sure R studio is installed and proceed to creating a new R project and a new folder named 'data' under the same directory.

-2. Download the working data from <a href="https://ndownloader.figshare.com/files/2292169">here</a> and put it in the newly created 'data' folder.
+2. Download the working data <a href="https://ndownloader.figshare.com/files/2292169">here</a> and put it in the newly created 'data' folder.

 3. Load the working data in R studio.